MerosCrypto/Meros/docs/Protocol/Consensus.md

 ### SignedVerification

-SgnedVerifications are the same as Verifications, yet they contain their BLS Signature, instead of relying on a Block's aggregate signature.
+SgnedVerifications are the same as Verifications, yet they contain the Verification's BLS Signature, instead of relying on a Block's aggregate signature.
 They have the extra field of:

 - signature: BLS Signature of the Verification.